Welcome to LUCAS and CAVALIER, LLC

 By: Matthew S. Marrone

-please all people all of the time.
+To paraphrase Abraham Lincoln, you can please some people all of the time, and all people some of the time, but you can’t please all people all of the time.
 In a client-based profession, these words will always ring true.
 From insurance producers to attorneys, and all professions in between, we will inevitably have clients who are disappointed with some aspect of the service we have provided - justifiably or not.
 "The insurance coverage should have been more comprehensive."
 "The case settlement should have been more favorable."
 "Your service shouldn't have cost so much."
 As professionals, we must accept that our clients will not always be pleased, or even recognize the extent of our efforts to achieve the result obtained.
-Full Story | |
+Full Story

-Ruling Precludes Recovery of Defendant's Fees Under New Jersey's Offer of Judgment Rule
+Ruling Precludes Recovery of Defendant's Fees Under

 By: